Heepie/DesignPattern/README.md

 ## Design Pattern Principle
 >1.
 Divide the part that needs to change and the part that needs not to change.
 >2.
 Do programming focus on supertype rather than implement.
+(For Polymorphism)
 >3.
 Use composition than extend.